open-mv-sandbox/daicon/README.md

 # Daicon

-Daicon containers are a wrapping binary format, made to build up flexible and extendible formats out of "components".
+Daicon is a wrapping binary format, made to build up flexible and extendible formats out of "components".

 [Read the daicon specification draft here!](docs/daicon.md)